bphenriques-interview-challenges/employee-shift-api-challenge/docs/production-checklist.md

 - [ ] Review API Error responses.
 - [ ] Review if all unhappy paths are not leaking internal information.
 - [ ] Monitoring infrastructure (e.g., Grafana for Telemetry and Elastic stack for logging).
+- [ ] Proper setup of the Database: segregated users/roles and other sensible settings.

 After proper benchmarks (we need measurements before making any improvement):
 - [ ] Consider creating an index on the `shift` table over the start/end date times columns.